 The other things we lose after being diagnosed with cancer I'm all too familiar with - there are days you go from laughing to crying, then wanting to punch something because all of this just isn't fair.
 I get it.

 What you are feeling is completely normal.
-We are not supposed to know how to navigate this part of life, because this wasn't supposed to happen to us, it just wasn't.
-It takes time to process what's happened because you didn't for the first 6-9 months after being diagnosed - you went straight into fight mode.
-You did what you had to do to get through to the other side and you didn't have the time you needed to think about what was happening, and now, maybe you do.
+We are not supposed to know how to navigate this part of life because this wasn't supposed to happen to us.
+It just wasn't.
+It takes time to process what's happened because you didn't for the first 6 to 9 months after being diagnosed - you went straight into fight mode.
+You did what you had to do to get through to the other side, and you didn't have the time you needed to think about what was happening, and now, maybe you do.

 Write a letter to your former self

-One idea a fellow cancer survivor shared with a group of us when dealing with grieving the loss of who you once were and all that cancer had taken from you.
+A fellow cancer survivor shared one idea with a group of us when grieving the loss of who you once were and all that cancer had taken from you.
 Write a letter to your former self - maybe start by finding a quiet space and equip yourself with the things needed for your choice of writing medium.
-Allow yourself enough time to not be rushed.
-Allow yourself to feel all the things and get them out - there are no right or wrong things to say, this is how you are feeling, YOUR FEELINGS.
-Some things you may want to say - "you were incredible and I loved how...", "there are days I still wish I was able to...", "I'm angry because this isn't fair!" (yes, I said it, it's not fair).
-As you go through this process things may come to mind that you didn't even realize were lingering, that you'd buried deep down - let it out, now's the time!
+Allow yourself enough time not to be rushed.
+Allow yourself to feel all the things and get them out - there are no right or wrong things to say.
+This is how you are feeling, YOUR FEELINGS.
+Some things you may want to say - "you were incredible, and I loved how...", "There are days I still wish I was able to...", "I'm angry because this isn't fair!" (yes, I said it, it's not fair).
+As you go through this process, things may come to mind that you didn't even realize were lingering, that you'd buried deep down - let it out.
+Now's the time!

 While you might be thinking the technique of grief and loss writing is usually for those who've lost someone, you're right...but you lost part of yourself too.